synw/django-mqueue/README.md

 The only required field is `name`

-**Monitored Model** : if you want a model to be automaticaly monitored you can inherit from `MonitoredModel`.
+:two: **Monitored Model** : if you want a model to be automaticaly monitored you can inherit from `MonitoredModel`.
 This creates events via signals for all the inherited monitored models every time an instance is created or deleted.

    ```python